 The Consequences of Cyber Warfare

-- A virus might be searching for a control server of a nuclear power plant to instruct it to disable the cooling system and create a meltdown.
+- A particular malware might be searching for a nuclear power plant's control server to instruct it to disable the cooling system and create a meltdown.

-Over the past few years it has been discovered that the Chinese have been implementing malware into the chips we import for our computers.
-Chips with malware or viruses that are used in military applications could interfere with a weapon’s intended purpose.3
+It has recently been discovered that the Chinese have been including malware in the computer chips we import.
+Malware or viruses in chips used in military applications could interfere with a weapon’s intended purpose.3

-So far these viruses have been stopped in their tracks before doing anything really bad.
-However, many of them already had infiltrated government computers to get vital information that the hacker needed to get their hands on.
+So far, these viruses have been stopped in their tracks before doing anything nasty.
+However, many of them already had infiltrated government computers to get vital information that hackers needed to get their hands on.

 On the other hand, they may have been paid to do it for someone who wants the data with a desire to trigger something more serious.

-- They are using the Internet to create destruction in the real world.4 The data these hackers find is sold to terrorists planning worse catastrophes.
+- They use the Internet to create destruction in the real world.4 The data they find is sold to terrorists planning worse devastation.

-- Secret government information can be used against the U.S. and hinder our national security.
+- Classified government information that's gathered can be used against the U.S. and hinder our national security.

 © 2011 Glenn Stok